 I could spend hours talking about the things God has taught me, but I think the two biggest lessons I’ve learned are these:

 - My value is in Him & Him alone.
 My worth is not in my sorority letters, my GPA, my involvement, how many friends I have, the Bible verse in my Instagram bio, or anything worldly.
 I have talked to a surprising number of people who seem to have it all together and they still feel lost which just proves to me that Jesus is truly all you need.
+The value that He gives us can never be diminished by worldly values, and that’s hard to truly believe, but once you do, it is truly freeing.

 I have made incredible friends, met the most amazing people, I’ve done better than expected in my classes, I’ve gotten involved in things that I love, I’ve made memories that I hope I’ll never forget.
 I’ve yelled GO DAWGS at the top of my lungs and meant it with all my heart.
-But I’ve also felt like I have nobody in my corner besides my mom and Jesus, I’ve definitely walked out of tests and handed in mediocre projects feeling like I’d be lucky to get a 50, I’ve been rejected from leadership positions and skipped club meetings because I was too lazy to go, and I’ve spent many a night sitting in my dorm room bored.
+But I’ve also felt like I have nobody in my corner besides my mom and Jesus, I’ve definitely walked out of tests and handed in mediocre projects feeling like I’d be lucky to get a 50, I’ve been rejected from leadership positions and skipped club meetings because I was too lazy to go, and I’ve spent many a night sitting in my dorm room alone.

 I wish I could go back to the beginning of this year and tell myself what I know now about who I am now and how I got here.
 I wish I could tell myself to not make the mistakes I did.
 I wish I could have had the best year of my life, but I don’t know if I would have grown as much as I have and as much as I desperately needed to.
 However, nothing can change the past, and I am happy with how I have learned from it.
 This year had the highest highs & lowest lows, and I can only hope that the mountains grow taller and the valleys start to shrink.